ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 //   Int = 10
 ```

+Of course this is a useless example but in real world application we can have all sort of relations
-What I want to highlight here is that pure functions can actually be represented by simple data and
+and what I want to highlight here is that pure functions can actually be represented by simple data
-a relation.
+and a relation.

 This might seem a waste of time but this technique can be exploited to speed up the calculation of
-expensive functions by building a dynamic table of results as we go.
+expensive functions by building a dynamic table of the results as we go.

-Let's say we have an expensive function `expensiveOperation` that takes a long time to perform its
+Let's say we have an expensive function, `expensiveOperation`, that takes a long time to perform its
 job.
-We wrap it inside another function and then we make use of the concept of local mutability and
+We can wrap it inside another function, we then define a mutable dictionary that will map the
-we define a mutable dictionary that will map the relation between inputs and output values.
+relation between inputs and output values and we place this dictionary inside an `object` to hide it
+from the user.
+The resulting function will be pure because we make use of the concept of local
+mutability so that our version of `expensiveOperation` is referentially transparent.

-Every time we call the function with a given input `x` we look in this dictionary if there is a key
+Every time we call the function with a given input `x` we look inside this dictionary and if there
-defined for `x`.
-If there is not we call the expensive function and we save the result in the
+is a key defined for `x`.
+If there is not we call the expensive function and we save the result in
-dictionary otherwise we return the result immediately.
+the dictionary otherwise we return the result immediately:

 ```scala
 object Calculations {